nisarg27998/LetterCraft/README.md

 # LetterCraft 📝

-A professional letter creation and management system built with HTML, CSS, JavaScript, and Firebase.
-Create, manage, and download letters with ease.
+A professional letter creation and management system built with HTML, CSS, JavaScript, Firebase, and Vite for optimized builds.

 ## Features